-In the U.S., certain aspects of vehicle and driver regulation are traditionally subject to federal control (such as vehicle safety and recalls) and others are typically subject to state authority (such as vehicle registration, licensing, insurance, traffic regulations, and vehicle owner or operator responsibilities, liabilities, and insurance).
-In 2016, only seven U.S. states had passed legislation addressing AV testing and use, and the U.S. federal government had only started to this amazing technology.
-Since then, the federal government has issued two major updates to its autonomous vehicle policy and two substantive autonomous vehicle bills have been proposed and debated in Congress, and 21 states and the District of Columbia have legislated and 11 states have taken action through an executive order in the autonomous vehicle field.
+In the U.S., certain aspects of vehicle and driver regulation are traditionally subject to federal control (such as vehicle safety and recalls) while others are typically subject to state authority (such as vehicle registration, licensing, insurance, traffic regulations, and vehicle owner or operator responsibilities, liabilities, and insurance).
+In 2016, only seven U.S. states had passed legislation addressing AV testing and use, and the U.S. federal government had only started to review this amazing technology.
+Since then, the federal government has issued two major updates to its autonomous vehicle policy, two substantive autonomous vehicle bills have been proposed and debated in Congress, and 29 states and the District of Columbia have legislated1 and 10 states have taken action through an executive order2 in the autonomous vehicle field.

 This section will address the federal developments in this space as well as provide a summary of the patchwork quilt of state law requirements.

 U.S. Department of Transportation (“DOT”) and the National Highway Transportation Safety Association

 In September 2017, the U.S. Department of Transportation (“DOT”) and the National Highway Transportation Safety Association (“NHTSA”) released “Automated Driving Systems 2.0: A Vision for Safety” (“A Vision for Safety”) designed to “promote improvements in safety, mobility, and efficiency though [automated driving systems].”
 This policy updated and replaced the 2016 Federal Automated Vehicles Policy (the “2016 Policy”).

 Although A Vision for Safety superseded the 2016 Policy, the goals of the two policies differ in certain ways.
 Where the 2016 Policy contained concrete regulatory steps, A Vision for Safety merely provided a voluntary set of flexible suggestions and considerations.

 Source: Photo courtesy of drive.ai